Minors: French, Spanish

 Description of the Modern Foreign Languages program at Mars Hill University

-Studying abroad while a student at Mars Hill University is highly recommended for French and Spanish majors and minors.
+Studying abroad is highly recommended for majors and minors in our program.
 Mars Hill University provides many opportunities to study abroad in French and Spanish speaking countries.
 Faculty members and the study abroad office work closely with the students to find a program that suits their academic as well as financial needs.
 Recently, students have studied in countries such as Argentina, Chile, Costa Rica, Mexico, and Spain.

 A degree in Spanish opens the doors to many jobs in a variety of sectors, including:

 Education: Spanish teacher, bilingual educator, English as a Second Language teacher, curriculum specialist, teacher trainer, GED instructor, multicultural education & outreach, Teach for America volunteer, textbook publishing company copy editor, marketer or development specialist